o3de/o3de.org/content/docs/userguide/adding-component-mode.md

 ---
-description: ' Choose a component to add a &CM; to in &ALYlong;. '
+description: ' Choose a component to add a Component Mode to in Amazon Lumberyard. '
 title: 'Step 1: Choose a Component'
 ---
 # Step 1: Choose a Component {#adding-component-mode}